datasayer/meerkat/README.md

 Future Tasks
 ===============

  * The current design requires the installation of Apache Hama on the every machines.
-To reduce the load of machines (that generate logs), we might want to add agent tier in the future.
+This might be helpful for Fault Tolerance system in the future.
+ * We might want to add something like a chain of bolts of Storm.

 License
 ===============